History of Art, GCE A Level

 The course is split into two units.
 The first, visual analysis and themes, has two main elements that build your skills of visual literacy, developing your knowledge and understanding of key terminology and the ability to analyse and interpret the choices made by artists, sculptors and architects in their work.
 The second unit focuses on two periods in the history of art from the five possibilities set by the exam board.
 These include the Italian Renaissance (1420-1520), the Baroque (1597-1685), the British and French Avant-Garde (1848-1899), European Modernism (1900-1939), and Contemporary American British Art (1960-2015).

 Trips and visits play an important part in this course with students previously visiting Amsterdam, Barcelona and New York.
 History of Art is suitable for anyone interested in visual culture.

 If you go to galleries, look at art and photography online or just wonder why a small black square painted onto a white canvas can be called art, then History of Art could be for you.
-It should be emphasized that previous knowledge really isn't important; being excited and inspired by images, however, is crucial.
+It should be emphasised that previous knowledge really isn't important; being excited and inspired by images, however, is crucial.

-Why study History of Art?
+Why History of Art?

-Exciting and innovative
+Exciting and Innovative

 3 A Level Programme

 Minimum of 2 6/B grades and 3 4/C grades at GCSE.
 Vocational subjects cannot replace GCSEs for entry to an A Level programme.